sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 **Karmakar, S.**, Roy, A..: Bayesian modelling of time-varying conditional heteroscedasticity [Paper](https://arxiv.org/abs/2009.06007) (To appear at Bayesian Analysis)

-Roy, A., **Karmakar, S.**.: Time-varying auto-regressive models for count time-series [Paper](https://arxiv.org/abs/2009.07634) (Minor typographical revision requested from Electronic Journal of Statistics)
+Roy, A., **Karmakar, S.**.: Time-varying auto-regressive models for count time-series [Paper](https://arxiv.org/abs/2009.07634) (To appear at Electronic Journal of Statistics)

 **Karmakar S.**, Chudy, M., Wu, W. B.: Long-term prediction intervals with many covariates.
 Accepted for Internantional Symposium for Forecasting 2019.
 Invited session on SWEET pricing.
 An extended version is being revised for Journal of Time series Analysis.
 [Paper](https://arxiv.org/abs/2012.08223)